zubeydesisman/Beep_Boop/README.md

 Beep Boop (Using HTML, CSS, JavaScript and jQuery)

 ### Website should have:
-This web application that takes a number from a user and returns a range of numbers from 0 to the user inputted number with the following exceptions:
+This web application takes a number from a user and returns a range of numbers from 0 to the user inputted number with the following exceptions:

 Numbers that contain a 1: all digits are replaced (all digits) with "Beep!"
 Numbers that contain a 2: all digits are replaced (all digits) with "Boop!"